Quintic function

-Finding roots of a quintic equation
+Finding roots of a quintic polynomial

 Finding the roots (zeros) of a given polynomial has been a prominent mathematical problem.

-Solving linear, quadratic, cubic and quartic equations by factorization into radicals can always be done, no matter whether the roots are rational or irrational, real or complex; there are formulae that yield the required solutions.
-However, there is no algebraic expression (that is, in terms of radicals) for the solutions of general quintic equations over the rationals; this statement is known as the Abel–Ruffini theorem, first asserted in 1799 and completely proved in 1824.
-This result also holds for equations of higher degrees.
+Solving linear, quadratic, cubic and quartic equations in terms of radicals and elementary arithmetic operations on the coefficients can always be done, no matter whether the roots are rational or irrational, real or complex; there are formulas that yield the required solutions.
+However, there is no algebraic expression (that is, in terms of radicals) for the solutions of general quintic equations over the rationals; this statement is known as the Abel–Ruffini theorem, first asserted in 1799 and completely proven in 1824.
+This result also holds for equations of higher degree.
 An example of a quintic whose roots cannot be expressed in terms of radicals is x^{5} − x + 1 = 0.

-Some quintics may be solved in terms of radicals.
-However, the solution is generally too complicated to be used in practice.
-Instead, numerical approximations are calculated using a root-finding algorithm for polynomials.
+Numerical approximations of quintics roots can be computed with root-finding algorithms for polynomials.
+Although some quintics may be solved in terms of radicals, the solution is generally too complicated to be used in practice.